Norman Hunter (speedway rider): Biography

+He was also a part of the West Ham team that won the inaugural British League championship in 1965.
+He later rode with the Wolverhampton Wolves and for Swindon Robins.

 Hunter represented England on ten occasions, and Great Britain on ten, all between 1965 and 1971, including the World Team Cup in 1968.

 After retiring from racing he was appointed to a technical adviser role for Leicester Lions in 1981, taking over management of the team the following year.